krzemienski/awesome-from-stars/README.md

 * [caronchen/obsidian-calibre-plugin](https://github.com/caronchen/obsidian-calibre-plugin): Allow you to access your calibre libraries and read books directly in Obsidian.
 * [Enveloppe/obsidian-enveloppe](https://github.com/Enveloppe/obsidian-enveloppe): Enveloppe helps you to publish your notes on a GitHub repository from your Obsidian Vault, for free!
 * [zsviczian/obsidian-excalidraw-plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin): A plugin to edit and view Excalidraw drawings in Obsidian
-* [obsidianmd/obsidian-importer](https://github.com/obsidianmd/obsidian-importer): Obsidian Importer lets you import notes from other apps and file formats into your Obsidian vault.
+* [obsidianmd/obsidian-importer](https://github.com/obsidianmd/obsidian-importer): Convert your data to Markdown files you can use in Obsidian.
+Works with Apple Notes, OneNote, Evernote, Notion, Google Keep, and many other formats.
 * [obsidian-community/obsidian-kanban](https://github.com/obsidian-community/obsidian-kanban): Create markdown-backed Kanban boards in Obsidian.
 * [joelseq/obsidian-linkstowr](https://github.com/joelseq/obsidian-linkstowr): Effortlessly save and organize your web links in Obsidian
 * [jacksteamdev/obsidian-mcp-tools](https://github.com/jacksteamdev/obsidian-mcp-tools): Add Obsidian integrations like semantic search and custom Templater prompts to Claude or any MCP client.